 We don't really think about these things on a Friday night after a long week at work, or whatever else it is you do.
 No, we just sit in front of a TV series and eat something that feels nice, or perhaps go out and numb ourselves in other ways.

 We don't really make it a priority to have good sleeping patterns, physical exercise routines, or practice gratitude and stillness in the now.
 We forget that we are creators and hold the strings over our realities.

 We don't dare to ask ourselves if we are living in joy and which steps we should take to truly be aligned with our deepest desires and wildest freedom.
 This is the root of the problem: we don't know how to be free.
 We mask this discomfort with temporary, unhealthy, pleasures that lower our vibrations and enslave us to a lower quality of self.

 There's nothing wrong by the way with eating lots of food or drinking time to time, but it has to be done consciously and on special occasions, in my opinion.
 In a normal daily routine, we shouldn't be numbing ourselves in such ways, we should have the courage to deal with this and create better and healthier habits; but it takes commitment and self work.

 Do you know what I have noticed?

-When I actually sit with my discomfort and don't get that desert or don't serve myself a second portion on my plate, don't eat between meals, and perhaps don't eat junk food at all... when I sit with my discomfort, I notice that it's not so much that I am hungry, or devastated to deny myself pleasure, it's more that I somehow start to feel this little unease.
+When I actually sit with my discomfort and don't get that dessert or don't serve myself a second portion on my plate, don't eat between meals, and perhaps don't eat junk food at all... when I sit with my discomfort, I notice that it's not so much that I am hungry, or devastated to deny myself pleasure, it's more that I somehow start to feel this little unease.